2004 Japanese motorcycle Grand Prix: MotoGP race report

 Rossi is the first one to arrive to parc-fermé, unbuckling his helmet and waving to the camera.
-Tamada also heads to the pits and parc-fermé, then gets greeted cheerfully by his crewmembers who - one hugging him and the other holding the Japanese flag.
+Tamada also heads to the pits and parc-fermé, then gets greeted cheerfully by his crewmembers – one hugging him and the other holding the Japanese flag.
 Tamada then hugs his other crewmember also before running up to his team and celebrating with them.
 Nakano also arrives at parc-fermé, stepping off his bike with the Kawasaki flag still in his hand.
 One of his crewmembers hugs him, then another one does so as well, dragging him to the rest of the team to celebrate third place.
 Tamada is now being interviewed by Japanese television.

 The riders head up to the podium, the first one being Nakano, who gets a very warm welcome as the Japanese fans clap and cheer loudly for him.
 Second is Rossi who also gets a warm welcome from the fans.
 Rossi then shakes hands with Nakano.
 Then Tamada is announced, sending the home fans into a frenzy, the airhorns blowing and the cheers being heard loudly.
 He shakes hands with Rossi and Nakano, then steps onto the podium.
 Ikuo Shimizu, then president of the Twin Ring Motegi, hands out third-place trophy to Nakano, the fans clapping loudly as he receives it.
 Next up is Rossi, who also gets a loud applause as he lifts his trophy and then Martyn Griffiths, then Vice-President Marketing Asia of Japan Tobacco International, hands Tamada the winners trophy.
 He happily receives it and lifts it up, the fans loudly cheering and blowing their airhorns as a result.
 The Japanese nation anthem plays for Tamada, the fans once again cheering loudly once it stops.
 The girls on the podium hand the riders the champagne, Rossi then cheekily spraying one of them as the other two spray into the crowd, then each other.
-Once they're done, they put the champagne down and pose for the group photo.
+Once they are done, they put the champagne down and pose for the group photo.
 Tamada then thanks the fans in a short interview on the podium.

 Rossi's second place, Gibernau's sixth place and Biaggi's back-to-back DNF now means that Rossi extends his lead in the championship.
 'The Doctor' leads the title hunt with 229 points, followed by Gibernau with 190 points and Biaggi, still stuck in 158 points.